 Each licensee followed a similar two-phase process to respond to the hazard reevaluations requested by the 50.54(f) letter.
 In Phase 1, licensees submitted hazard reevaluation reports using NRC-endorsed, industry-developed guidance.
 The guidance specified that a licensee should determine if interim protection measures were needed while a longer-term evaluation of the impacts of the hazard was completed.
 The NRC staff reviewed the reevaluated hazard information.
 Using the reevaluated hazard information and a graded approach, the NRC identified the need for, and prioritization and scope of, plant-specific assessments.
-For those plants that were required to perform a flooding integrated assessment or a seismic probabilistic risk assessment (SPRA), Phase 2 decisionmaking (as described in a letter dated September 16, 2016 (Reference 5.17)), would determine whether additional plant-specific regulatory actions were necessary.
+For those plants that were required to perform a flooding integrated assessment (IA) or a seismic probabilistic risk assessment (SPRA), Phase 2 decisionmaking, as described by letters dated September 21, 2016, and March 2, 2020 (Reference 5.17), would determine whether additional plant-specific regulatory actions were necessary.
 In addition, as discussed in COMSECY-15-0019, most licensees performed an MSA to demonstrate that the licensee had adequately addressed the reevaluated hazards within their mitigation strategies developed for BDBEEs.